Rakeela/dragora-notes/metr101.md

 ---

 Clouds intercept radiation during the day, and re-emit it during the night, resulting in warmer night-time temperatures and cooler day-time temperatures.
 I'm noting that because it sounds like what deserts need!
 I'm not...  really likely to forget much of this stuff.
 I wonder if I can blitz through the homework doing it well in advance.
+---

+Energy budgets
+The lecture relates the Earth's energy budget to expense tracking, describing the "currency" of meteorology as heat energy.
+The concept of reducing meteorological predictions to heat energy transfers is actually rather intriguing.

 Back to [[college-notes]]